TopQuadrant/shacl/README.md

 Please use this docker image as follows: docker run -v /path/to/data:/data ghcr.io/topquadrant/shacl:1.4.3 [COMMAND] [PARAMETERS]
 COMMAND:
     validate
         to run validation
     infer
         to run rule inferencing
 PARAMETERS:
     -datafile /data/myfile.ttl [MANDATORY]
         input to be validated (only .ttl format supported) -shapesfile /data/myshapes.ttl [OPTIONAL]
-		shapes for validation (only .ttl format supported)
+        shapes for validation (only .ttl format supported) -maxiterations 1 [OPTIONAL] - default is 1 iteratively applies the inference rules until the maximum number of iterations is reached (or no new triples are inferred)
+    -validateShapes [OPTIONAL]
+        in case you want to include the metashapes (from the tosh namespace in particular) -addBlankNodes [OPTIONAL]
+        adds the blank nodes to the validation report -noImports [OPTIONAL]
+        disables the import of external ontologies
 ```

 If you'd like to build the image locally in an `x86` architecture, use: